sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Mandatory
 ```

-### Infrastructure analytics

-The ability of the TRE operator to record and analyse data about the usage of the TRE.
+**Infrastructure analytics application:** This {term}`application component <application component>` is an application which enables the TRE operator to record and analyse data about the usage of the TRE.

 ```{list-table}
 :header-rows: 1